Twitter changes rules over account tracking Elon Musk’s jet

 Before Wednesday, the account had more than 526,000 followers.

 Sweeney said he woke up Wednesday to a flood of messages from people who saw that @elonjet was suspended and all its tweets had disappeared.
-It started in 2020 when Sweeney was a teenager.
-The account automatically posted the Gulfstream jet’s flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.
+Started in 2020 when Sweeney was a teenager, the account automatically posted the Gulfstream jet’s flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.

 He logged into Twitter and saw a notice that the account was permanently suspended for breaking Twitter’s rules.
 But the note didn’t explain how it broke the rules.